 12: Introduces the turbo skateboard and detective badge, as well as makes the Detective Boys into... the Detective Boys.

-13: Introduces Miyano Akemi (note her importance was far more immediately obvious in the manga [although not the full breadth of it by any means], but the anime creators were idiots and changed the ending of this episode completely and therefore had to make a special original follow up episode later on when they got to adapting the part of the manga where the implications of that ending started becoming extremely important [fortunately I think they learned from this incident and stopped doing things quite so dumb from that point on]). *Main Plot*
+13: Introduces Miyano Akemi (note her importance was far more immediately obvious in the manga [although not the full breadth of it by any means], but the anime creators were idiots, in a way they really liked to be at this point of the anime, and changed the ending of this episode completely and therefore had to make a special original follow up episode later on when they got to adapting the part of the manga where the implications of that ending started becoming extremely important [fortunately I think they learned from this incident and stopped doing things quite so dumb from that point on]). *Main Plot*

 18: Introduces Superintendent Matsumoto.